jmpadron/testing_delete/README.md

 # testing_delete
-This is a dummy repo
+This is a dummy repo.
+Please, delete it after finish.
+Don't be afraid to break the things.